twse/random-stuff/README.md

 This file includes data files and registry keys for all FontCreator versions.

 ## Protest pages
 These pages are available in four versions.
-Thanks to Norman De Forest, Canada for inspiring me to create the pages.
+Thanks to Norman De Forest, Canada for inspiring me to create the pages (his protest pages were originally available in eight versions).

 * **Web page not available** (Old Android browser) - The original page has the Android logo at the top.
 The link refers to a page at the **@Macarlo Networks, Incorporated** site however the domain expired on July 2013.
 * **Cannot find server** (Internet Explorer 6 - Windows XP RTM, SP1 and SP2) - This page uses javascript links.
 Default encoding tag and HTML color setting removed.
 * **Internet Explorer cannot display the webpage** (Internet Explorer 7 & above - Windows XP and Vista) - In this page is a button labeled **Diagnose Connection Problems**, when pressed it will do nothing (the original page opens up the network diagnostic tool).
 Default encoding tag removed.
 Requires Internet Explorer 7 & above for proper display.
 * **This page can't be displayed** (Internet Explorer 11) - In this page is a button labeled **Fix connection problems**, when pressed it will do nothing (the original page opens up the network diagnostic tool).
 Default encoding tag removed.
-Removing the style parameter in the not connected tasks will display it and changing the title also does it.
+Removing the style parameter in `notConnectedTasks` will display it and changing the title also does it.
 * **DNS error** (Wii Internet Channel)
 * **Mozilla credits page in French** - Instead of the contributor list from the original page (see the link at the beginning) it shows a translated message.

 ## Translations of EasyPaint into multiple languages
-All translations are in ts format meaning that it can be edited with Qt Linguist.
+All translations are in ts format.
 The list of generated translations can be found in [CMakeLists.txt](https://github.com/Gr1N/EasyPaint/CMakeLists.txt) in line 109.

 * Danish (da_DK)
 * Dutch (nl_NL)